-- Establish a new federal-state partnership to provide high-quality, affordable child care from birth through age 13. - More than double the number of children eligible for child care assistance, and ensure all those who are eligible have the ability to enroll their child in a quality program. - Provide incentives and funding for states to create high-quality preschool programs for low- and moderate income 3- and 4-year olds during the school day, while providing a higher matching rate for programs for infants and toddlers, who are often harder and more expensive to care for. - Increase workforce training and compensation, including by ensuring that all child care workers are paid a living wage and early childhood educators are provided parity with elementary school teachers with similar credentials and experience. - Improve care in a variety of settings, including addressing the needs of family, friend, and neighbor care and care during non-traditional hours to help meet the needs of working families. - Build more inclusive, high-quality child care providers for children with disabilities, and infants and toddlers with disabilities, including by increasing funding for the Individuals with Disabilities Education Act. - Help all Head Start programs meet the new expanded duration requirements and provide full-day, full-year programming.
+- Provide for cost-sharing between the federal government and states to provide high-quality, affordable child care from birth through age 13. - More than double the number of children eligible for child care assistance and ensure all those who are eligible have the ability to enroll their child in a quality program. - Provide incentives and funding for states to create high-quality preschool programs for low- and moderate-income 3- and 4-year olds during the school day, while providing a higher matching rate for programs for infants and toddlers, who are often harder and more expensive to care for. - Increase workforce training and compensation, including by ensuring that all child care workers are paid at least a living wage and parity with elementary school teachers if they have similar credentials and experience. - Improve care in a variety of settings, including addressing the needs of family, friend, and neighbor care and care during non-traditional hours to help meet the needs of working families. - Build more inclusive, high-quality child care providers for children with disabilities, and infants and toddlers with disabilities, including by increasing funding for the Individuals with Disabilities Education Act. - Help all Head Start programs meet the new expanded duration requirements and provide full-day, full-year programming.